Milk and snacks

 All children eat their lunch in the school hall in two sittings.

 There were no rumbling tummies during SATs tests in mid May with most Year 6 children enjoying a slap up breakfast prepared by Marianne, the Cook and Chris each morning before they began the tests.
 We are very grateful to our local Warner Budgen store for providing the ingredients free of charge.

 The menu for the first three days of the Spring Term 2018 is as follows:

 Friday 5th January:

 Fish Cake or Veggie Fish Cake or Jacket Potato, Cookie

-Please note the price of a school lunch will rise to £2.25 from September.
+Please note the price of a school lunch is £2.25 from September.

 Payments for lunches may be made online through ParentPay.
 When children join the school, parents are issued with log in details to activate their accounts on line and may then pay for meals online by credit/debit cards.
 Exceptionally, parents may order a PayPoint card at the school office to enable them to use cash to top up their accounts the Coop or Top Shop in Winchcombe.
 Click on the ParentPay logo to access the website.

 Click on the logo to apply for free school meals